CTC-1000 SERIES

 Procedure

-The cable is wound in the machine over appropriately sized sheaves.
-The cable ends extend to reach the measuring instruments.
-A pre-determined number of fibers within the cable are concatenated by fusion splicing.
-Typically, two sets of fibers are used, one will serve to measure attenuation change and the other serves for elongation monitoring.
+A pre-determined number of fibers within the cable are spliced together to form continuous optical paths.
+Typically, two sets of fibers are used — one for attenuation measurement and the other for elongation monitoring.

 Typical Applications